krisrak/appframework-templates/README.md

 ListView App
 -
-This template can be used for simple list view application that has a main view with scrollable list and detail view for each list item, this can be used for creating applications similar to Mail app, Messages App or Twitter app.
+This template can be used for simple list view application that has a main view with scrollable list and detail view for each list item, this template can be used for creating applications similar to __Mail app__, __Messages app__ or __Twitter app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-ListViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-ListViewApp.html)